-- Files that were uploaded to the Retained Documents folder.
+- Files that were uploaded to the Retained Documents Folder and Sub-folders.
 If there are case documents you want to retain, you can do so by ensuring that they are in this folder before using Secure Delete.

 - Also, please remember that any files that were transferred by email or uploaded and/or downloaded from your device to the cloud could remain, for example, in a "Downloads" folder on your laptop.